Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/overview.md

 ```

-## Service types

-There are two main types of services in an ITSM framework:

-* **Business Services**: These represent the value you see and use every day, such as email or payroll.
-You can access these through the Service Catalog.
-* **Technical Services**: These provide the underlying infrastructure that makes Business Services possible.
-Examples include servers and networks.

-## Support teams

-A dual-support model maintains the service ecosystem:

-* **Service Desk**: This team manages your experience and handles business relationships.
-* **Operations and Engineering**: These teams maintain the technical health of the stack.
-They ensure every service remains reliable and meets your needs.

 ## Planning a service

 When planning a service, it’s important to follow a structured approach to ensure that the service meets the needs of its users and is sustainable in the long term.
 Here are the key steps to consider: